trush081/Whats-My-Pay/README.md

 # What's My Pay

-What's My Pay is a mobile application that is used to help delivery drivers for Papa John's see their paycheck data broken down based on various information inlcuing in-store hours verses driving hours with tips.
+What's My Pay is a mobile application that is used to help delivery drivers for Papa John's see their paycheck data broken down based on various information including in-store hours verses driving hours with tips.

+This React Native application uses Firestore Real Time Database for management of all information for real time updates for each driver actively using the app.

+Firebase Authentication is used for sign-up, login, and forgot password features within the app.

 ## Setting Up Development Environment